gboehl/dime_sampler/README.rst

     ...
     # off you go sampling

-The rest of the usage is hence analoge to Emcee, see e.g. `this tutorial <https://emcee.readthedocs.io/en/stable/tutorials/quickstart/>`_.
+The rest of the usage is analoge to Emcee, see `this tutorial <https://emcee.readthedocs.io/en/stable/tutorials/quickstart/>`_.
 The parameters specific to the ``DIMEMove`` are documented `here <https://dime_sampler.readthedocs.io/en/latest/modules.html#module-emcwrap.moves>`_.

 Tutorial